VR51/import-external-images/README.md

 Imports externally hosted images and PDFs where they are referenced within a post.

+Be aware that the plugin shows a number next to the title of posts that contain external images.
+This number includes the count of links to external images that can be updated.
+Consider this number to be a count of total changes to be made rather than the number of images to be imported.

 = Features =

 - Import externally hosted images